Procurement

 Education for Compliance with the Subcontract Act

-We will continue to provide education to ensure Group-wide compliance with the Subcontract Act.
+We will continue to provide company-wide training to ensure thorough compliance with the Act.